OOXXXXOO/DARTH/README.md

 ****
 The most of SQLite based mbtiles vector database will have multi-layer, but wkt based shapefile & geojson almost have single layer.
-Normally,Name of layer is class name that must set as default layer by `getDefaultLayerbyName` function.
+Normally , Name of layer is class name that must set as default layer by `getDefaultLayerbyName` function.
+So we need choose a default layer by 'LayerName' that will generate binary label for deep learning training.

+* Of course , the function of multi-layer will update in next version.
 ****